Our Policy on Safety, Privacy and Informed Consent

-To ensure that everyone who comes to the festival takes part in an atmosphere of informed consent, all participants must attend the Festival Opening, during which we will provide a framework which will enable participants to express their wishes and boundaries in clear ways, and gracefully to accept refusal.
+To ensure that everyone who comes to our festivals takes part in an atmosphere of informed consent, all participants must attend the Festival Opening, during which we will provide a framework which will enable participants to express their wishes and boundaries in clear ways, and gracefully to accept refusal.
 We will look at questions such as impulse control, how to deal with unpleasant interactions, as well as partner choice.
 We will also provide necessary tools about how to read "body consent", which supports verbal communication.
 People who act in a non-consensual fashion, or who make others feel uncomfortable by virtue of their behaviour will be first warned and then if they persist, they will be asked to leave.
 People who are unduly aggressive to other participants or staff will also be asked to leave.

-In addition to attending the Festival Opening, all participants must sign a copy of our Agreement and Waiver of Liability Form upon arrival at the festival.
+In addition to attending the Festival Opening, re require that all participants sign a copy of our Agreement and Waiver of Liability Form upon arrival at the festival.
 This agreement includes a commitment on everyone's part to protect the privacy of everyone involved.
 This includes not sharing identifiable information about other participants and not taking and/or sharing photos or videos during the festival/workshops without their explicit permission.
 Free free to contact us if privacy is a particular concern for you.
 Please also have a look at the Agreement and Waiver of Liability Form.
 It will be emailed to all participants personally after booking and copies will also be provided at the event for participants to sign.